 This classic cookies and cream ice cream is made with homemade Oreos for maximum crunch and flavor.
-Its packed with chunks of delicious, chocolatey cookies and creamy vanilla ice cream.
-Served on its own or in a ice cream cone, its sure to become a family favorite!
+It's packed with chunks of delicious, chocolatey cookies and creamy vanilla ice cream.
+Served on its own or in an ice cream cone, it's sure to become a family favorite!

-Thickened cream: has a fat content of about 34%.
-You can also use heavy cream or heavy whipping cream with a similar fat content.
+Thickened cream has a fat content of about 34%.
+You can also use heavy cream or heavy whipping cream with similar fat content.

-White sugar: keeps the flavors in this recipe nice and clean.
-You could use castor sugar but is isn't necessary and often harder to find.
+White sugar keeps the flavors in this recipe nice and clean.
+You could use castor sugar but it isn't necessary and is often harder to find.
 You could try it with light brown sugar if you like but it will give this recipe more caramel notes and make ice cream a lighter brown color.

-Vanilla essence: you can use real or imitation vanilla essence in this recipe as is you preference and your budget allows.
+Vanilla essence: you can use real or imitation vanilla essence in this recipe as is your preference and your budget allows.

 Glucose syrup (optional): also called confectioner’s glucose.
-You can get in from specialty baking shops, online and some supermarkets.
-A small amount of glucose syrup helps lower the freezer point of ice cream and improves the texture and scoop-ability of the ice cream.
+You can get in from specialty baking shops, online, and some supermarkets.
+A small amount of glucose syrup helps lower the freezer point of ice cream and improves the texture and scoopability of the ice cream.
 You can substitute with the same amount of light corn syrup or powdered dextrose.
-Measure carefully and don't add to much or your ice cream will melt in a red hot minuet!
+Measure carefully and don't add too much or your ice cream will melt in a red-hot minute!

 How to make cookies and cream ice cream

-If you are making your own Oreos you can use my recipe here.
+If you are making your own Oreos you can use my homemade Oreos recipe.
 Just remember you won't need the filling for the homemade Oreos for this ice cream.
-For a quicker option you can also use the same amount of store bought Oreos if you prefer.
+For a quicker option, you can also use the same amount of store-bought Oreos if you prefer.

 Measure out the milk.
 Add the tapioca starch to a small bowl.
 Add two tablespoons of the measured milk to the tapioca starch and still well to form a slurry.

 I highly recommend using a digital kitchen scale to measure your ingredients.
-If you don't have one remember to measure your glucose syrup as a flat spoon, if you add to much your ice cream will melt very quickly.
-Put the rest the milk, the cream, sugar and glucose syrup if using into a small pot on the stove.
+If you don't have one remember to measure your glucose syrup with a flat spoon, if you add too much your ice cream will melt very quickly.
+Put the rest of the milk, the cream, sugar, and glucose syrup if using into a small pot on the stove.

 Heat the mix on medium for about five minutes, stirring well to ensure all the sugar is dissolved.

 Stir the tapioca starch slurry again and add to the pot, stirring well to combine.
 Remove from heat and add vanilla.
-Allow to cool for a few minutes, then transfer to a heatproof container and chill well in fridge, ideally for about four hours and upto overnight.
+Allow to cool for a few minutes, then transfer to a heatproof container and chill well in the fridge, ideally for about four hours and up to overnight.

 Take about half the Oreos and cut them into quarters.
 Put them into an airtight container and into the freezer.

 Once the ice cream mix has chilled put your ice cream storage container in the freezer to chill.
-If using a self churning ice cream machine turn it on about ten minuites before churning, otherwise take the churning bowl out of your freezer right before churnig.
+If using a self-churning ice cream machine turn it on about ten minutes before churning, otherwise take the churning bowl out of your freezer right before churning.